High5Apps/organize-backend/README.md

     ssh org
     docker compose logs -f
     ```
+    - You can also check that a new entry was added to the [certificate transparency log](https://crt.sh/?q=getorganize.app)
 9. Verify that the backend startup succeeded by hitting the new server with the mobile app